-After a legal opening lead is faced, the screen aperture is opened the minimum necessary to permit all players to see the dummy cards and the cards played to each trick.
-However, if a defender exposes a card and, because of the screen, declarer does not see it, dummy may draw attention to the irregularity.
+After the opening lead is faced, the aperture is opened to permit all players to see dummy's cards and cards played to each trick.
+If a defender exposes a card and because of the screen, declarer does not see it, dummy may draw attention to the irregularity.